AntonioRdzNav/LanguagesAndTranslators_Project/README.md

-# LanguagesAndTranslators_Proyect
+# LanguagesAndTranslators_Project
-The proyect is to create a Programming Language similar to BASIC using PLY (Python Lex-Yacc)
+The project consists on creating a Programming Language similar to BASIC using PLY (Python Lex-Yacc)